GatorSethBarber/SoftwareEngineeringGroup24/APIDocumentation.md

 * 400 if bad request (missing information, does not own card one, owns card two)

 ### Confirm Swap
+Confirms specified swap.
+Additionally, all pending swaps associated with either card number are automatically deleted (made by previous owners of the cards, not the current ones).

 Verb: PUT